code-chandan/Trace/journal.md

 # day 19
 time spent: 2 hours

-Started building a fake BOM to prep for sourcing.
+Started building a  BOM to prep for sourcing.
 Listed rails, motors, belts, PSU, control board, etc. Prices are all over the place and half the links are dead but it gives me a rough idea of cost.
 Definitely not cheap but not as insane as I thought.
 Maybe around 12-15k INR.

 # day 20
 time spent: 2.5 hours